Rachit-R/Explore_ISRCTN/README.md

 - clean_and_load.py: reads the CSV file, cleans the column names (removing parentheses and replacing spaces with underscores), and loads the cleaned data into an SQLite database.
 - main.py: connects to the SQLite database, runs all the predefined queries, and saves the results to CSV files
 - queries.py: Contains the SQL queries and functions to execute each query, saving the results to CSV files.
 - SQL_DB_ALTERATIONS.sql:contains all the alterations I made to the database after loading in the cleaned CSV.
-The purpose was to better define categories, eliminate NULLs and refine the data as needed.
+Through use of UPDATE to update or modify the value of a column in the table.The purpose was to better define categories.

 ### Processes
 Data Cleaning and Transformation